microsoftgraph/microsoft-graph-docs/api-reference/beta/api/group-post-settings.md

-# Create a directory setting on groups
+---title: "Create a directory setting on groups"description: "Use this API to create a new directory setting for the group."---# Create a directory setting on groups

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.